Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Preliminaries

 where $R\subseteq F = N\setminus \{s, t\}$, and $H_{R}$ is described in Definition~\ref{def:subgraph}. \end{definition}

-In the context of our scenario, the adversary aims to remove $st$-connectivity (source-target-connectivity).
-The value function returns $0$ when the set of enabled nodes $H_{R}$ is no longer able to keep the target connected to the source and $1$ when it maintains that property.
+In the context of our scenario, the adversary aims to remove \emph{st}-connectivity (source-target-connectivity).
+The value function returns $0$ when the set of enabled nodes $H_{R}$ is no longer able to keep the target connected to the source, and $1$ when it maintains that property.
 Hence, the Shapley values (Definition~\ref{def:shapley}) of each node reflect how critical it is to maintain that connection.
 A high Shapley value means that the node is a valuable target, while a low Shapley value means that the node is not of interest.

-\begin{definition}[$st$-connectivity attack] Given a graph $H=(N,E)$, an st-connectivity attack is a malicious action perpetrated by an adversary.
+\begin{definition}[\emph{st}-connectivity attack] Given a graph $H=(N,E)$, an $st$-connectivity attack is a malicious action perpetrated by an adversary.
 The adversary can turn off a subset of nodes $Q\subseteq F = N\setminus \{s,t\}$.
-The adversary's goal is to transform the graph $H$ into a subgraph $H_{N \setminus Q}$ that is not $st$-connected.
+The adversary's goal is to transform the graph $H$ into a sub-graph $H_{N \setminus Q}$ that is not $st$-connected.
 Equivalently, the adversary's goal is to minimize $V_{st}(F\setminus Q)$. \end{definition}